nicholasgriffintn/deno-exploration/README.md

 ## Cons

 - Importing modules does not use NPM so it's a bit different to what you might be used to, instead, you import external packages using URLs, local packages work the same as usual.

+- Because it doesn't use NPM you can't manage dependencies from a central place, a way around this is to create a dependencies folder and import files within that for your components, like I have done for the React rendering.

 - You have to use file extensions in your import (eg: .ts or .js), otherwise Deno doesn't know what you are importing.